AvinashDalvi89/internetkatta-hashnode/cmbxpwrbs000002l87lvxctpw.md

 Here’s a **developer-first method**:

-Step 1: Understand the API Behavior
+Step 1: Understand the API behaviour

 * What is the **average latency** of a single API call? (e.g. 500ms)